Academic Advising Frequently Asked Questions

 Adult students who have an earned Associate's Degree may be eligible to complete a degree online through NSU's College of Extended Learning.

-For information regarding transfer course guidelines, visit our Transfer Student Admissions page.
+For information regarding transfer course guidelines, visit Transfer Student Services.
 If you are a current NSU student with questions regarding previous transfer coursework, please visit with your academic advisor to have your coursework evaluated.

 Instructions for navigating goNSU can be found in the Student Self Service Guide (pdf).